Long-range machine-learning potentials with environment-dependent charges enable predicting LO-TO splitting and dielectric constants: Methodology

 \subsection{Active Learning}

 To automatically construct a training set for fitting the long-range models for NaCl, we used the active learning algorithm proposed for the short-range MTP model in~\cite{podryabinkin2017_AL}.
+As it is demonstrated in Section~\ref{sec:results}, a training set created in this way enables fitting a reliable and accurate long-range model.

 Denote a number of configurations in an initial training set by $K$.
 For each configuration $\bm x_{(k)}, k=1,\ldots,K$ we have the reference energy $E_k^{\rm DFT}$ obtained using DFT, and we found the vector of MTP optimal parameters $\bm \theta^*$ of length $m$ by minimizing

 with respect to $\bm \theta$.
 Here $E_k^{\rm MTP}(\bm \theta) \equiv E^{\rm MTP}\left(\bm x_{(k)}, \bm \theta\right)$.
 Then, we can reformulate the problem of fitting MTP as the problem of solving an overdetermined system of equations with respect to $\theta_p$